TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 10/2 Kings 10.32.md

 ---

-In those days Jehovah began to cut off from Israel: and Hazael smote them in all the borders of Israel;
+In those days Yahweh began to cut off from Israel; and Hazael struck them in all the borders of Israel;